MrSinho/sidera/README.md

 # [Online documentation](https://mrsinho.github.io/docs/gaia-universe-model/index)

 # To do

+* Settings recap on window title

+* Audio implementation for music

+* Decide coordinates system (polar or cartesian)

-* Load data from cloud
+* Load data from cloud (only when the other stuff is ready)
+* Reorder celestial bodies by distance from origin
+	* Subdivide the galaxy in regions
-* Gaia Launcher
+		* Performance customization:
+			* region size etc...
-	* 3d simulation
+			* discard if

+* Application - gui
-		* Build HR diagram
+	* Build diagrams (HR etc...)
+	* Choose rendering pipeline (metallicity, radius, temperature etc...)
+* Application - 3d galaxy rendering
-		* Alpha blend (shengine and shvulkan specific)
+	* Alpha blending (shengine and shvulkan specific)
 	* Grids
 	* Find a way to render interstellar matter

-	* Gaia hub
+* Gaia Launcher / Gaia hub (json file)
 		* Time warp
 		* Star search
 			* When selected, point to the star and display info
 		* Scale galaxy
 		* 3d rendering settings
 			* Brightness saturation radius
-			* Pick pipeline
 		* Navigate to a specific region from menu
 	* Instead of creating gui, manually update a json file
-		* then press ALT-R to reload what's needed
+		* then press ALT-R to quickly reload what's needed
+		* or press ALT-C to update without reloading

 https://user-images.githubusercontent.com/68569053/185792548-ab8d8614-f213-44b6-a572-1aa5f4ccc656.mp4